CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Returns the :term:`genomic distance` between this genome and the other.
       This distance value is used to compute genome compatibility for :py:mod:`speciation <species>`.
 Uses (by default) the :py:meth:`genes.DefaultNodeGene.distance` and :py:meth:`genes.DefaultConnectionGene.distance` methods for
       :term:`homologous` pairs, and the configured :ref:`compatibility_disjoint_coefficient <compatibility-disjoint-coefficient-label>` for disjoint/excess genes.
+(Note that this is one of the most time-consuming portions of the library; optimization - such as using
-      (Note that this is one of the most time-consuming portions of the library; optimization - such as using `cython <http://cython.org>`_ may be needed if using an using an unusually fast fitness function and/or an unusually large population.)
+      `cython <http://cython.org>`_ - may be needed if using an unusually fast fitness function and/or an unusually large population.)

       :param object other: The other DefaultGenome instance (genome) to be compared to.
       :param object config: The genome configuration object.